BergerLab/CAST/README.md

-should be installed via your system's package manager. `opt` and `ds` can be found in Andrew Gallant's [clibs respository] (https://github.com/BurntSushi/clibs), which is included in the clibs directory in src but modified to produce .a files instead of .so files.
+should be installed via your system's package manager. `opt` and `ds` can be found in Andrew Gallant's [clibs respository] (https://github.com/BurntSushi/clibs), which is included in the clibs directory in src but is modified to produce .a files instead of .so files.

 Briefly, the following commands should get c_cablast into a working state: